DavidRagone/BattleShip/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## To Do

+1) Add config method with any necessary config
+2) Create specs specifically using redis-store and memcache-store.
+3) Document the above